 Visa Options in South Korea

 There are two types of visas available to U.S. and Canadian citizens.
+Those entering South Korea for fifteen days or more are required to obtain one of them.

 Option 1: Short-term Visa